 The public exhibition of students' work was highly effective in strengthening links between schools and the local community, including diverse community groups, different generations and those living in contrasting socio-economic circumstances.Extracts from: Ofsted Report - Making a mark: art, craft and design education, 2008/11

 In September 2016, thanks to our new partnership with LJMU, dot-art Schools also launched in Cheshire.
-Primary and secondary schools in Cheshire West & Chester, Cheshire East and Warrington are currently taking part in the pilot year of our second region and we will be inviting all schools in the region to take part in the 2017-18 programme; registration will open in July 2017.
+A small group of Primary and secondary schools in Cheshire West & Chester, Cheshire East and Warrington took part in the pilot year of our second region in 2016-17 and from September 2017 we will be inviting all schools in the region to take part in the 2017-18 programme.

 Please download the document below for more details about how the programme works and the benefits it can bring: